ldelaprade/JavaCodingStyle/Introduction.md

 };
 ```
 And will also allow its equivalent compact format
-which is still much more readable in terms of catching code structures.
+which is still much clearer.

 ```java
 return new MyClass()